elmahio/documentation/docs/logging-to-elmah-io-from-azure-webjobs.md

 Replace `API_KEY` with your API key ([Where is my API key?](where-is-my-api-key.md)) and `LOG_ID` ([Where is my log ID?](where-is-my-log-id.md)) with your log ID.

+!!! note
-> If your WebJob method is declared as async, remember to change the return type to `Task`.
+    If your WebJob method is declared as async, remember to change the return type to `Task`.
 Without it, `ElmahIoExceptionFilter` is never invoked.

 The filter also supports config variables: